typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-exports.md

 ## Rule Details

-This rule aims to standardize the use of type exports style across the codebase.
+This rule aims to standardize the use of type exports style across a codebase.

 Given a class `Button`, and an interface `ButtonProps`, examples of **correct** code: